Published on 12 August 2026

 For example:

-A 3% discount fee on 30-day terms equates roughly to a 36% APR (3% × 12 months).
+A 3% discount fee on 30-day terms equates roughly to a 36% APR (3% × 12 months), and APR-style comparisons help show whether invoice factoring costs more than a standard interest rate loan.
 A 4% fee on 60-day terms translates to approximately 24% APR (4% × 6 two-month periods).

 This calculation doesn't include additional fees, so your effective APR likely exceeds these figures.